 Accessibility & Inclusion

-For information regarding accessibility at the venue, please contact Ticketmaster Accessible Bookings on 1300 446 925 or accessibletickets@ticketmaster.com.au, or visit the Crown Box Office in person during business hours to purchase tickets.
+For information regarding accessibility at the venue, please contact Ticketmaster Accessible Bookings on 1300 446 925 or Ticketmaster Help, or visit the Crown Box Office in person during business hours to purchase tickets.
 There you’ll find information about wheelchair and transfer seating, wheelchair bookings, companion card bookings, hearing services, service dogs, distance from seat to stage, and more.

 To cater to a diverse set of needs, Beauty and the Beast the Musical is thrilled to offer the following performances on specific dates throughout the season.